chocolateboy/get-wild/README.md

 // [["eating", "sleeping"], [], ["singing", "dancing"]]
 ```

-The token used to map values at the specified location and flatten the results.
+The token used to match values at the specified location and flatten the results.

 If set to false, wildcard matching with `flatMap` is disabled and the token is
 treated as a regular property name.